krachdd/poremaps/README.md

 ## License

-The solver is licensed under the terms and conditions of the GNU General Public License (GPL) version 3 or - at your option - any later version.
-The GPL can be [found online](https://www.gnu.org/licenses/gpl-3.0.en.html) or in the LICENSE.md file provided in the topmost directory of source code tree.
+The solver is licensed under the terms and conditions of the MIT License (MIT) version 3 or - at your option - any later version.
+The License can be [found online](https://opensource.org/license/mit/) or in the LICENSE.md file provided in the topmost directory of source code tree.

 ## How to cite